RiyaMary1512/EcommerceApp/ecomm_app/readme.md

 Ready to deploy Ecommerce App?
 Follow these steps to deploy the application:

 1. **Build the Code**: The necessary AWS configurations have been given in 'template.yaml' file.
-Navigate to ecomm_web-app directory & build the code using sam:
+Navigate to ecomm_web-app directory inside ecomm_app folder & build the code using sam:
     ```bash
     sam build
     ```